-Our auditor's report on Special Purpose Financial Statements is intended and has been prepared solely for the purpose of submitting to Holding Company to be used by them in preparation of their consolidated financial statements.
+Our auditor's report on Special Purpose Financial Statements is intended and has been prepared solely for the purpose of submitting to Holding Company to be used by them in preparation of their consolidated financial statements and to assist the Holding Company in filing Annual Performance Report with the Authorized dealers category - I bank in accordance with the RBI Master direction - Reporting under FEMA Act, 1999 updated on time to time issued by the RBI.
 It is not to be used for any other purpose, or referred to in any other document, or distributed to anyone other than to the Company and Holding Company.

 For S.R.
-Batliboi & CO.
+Batliboi & Co.
 LLP Chartered Accountants ICAI Firm Registration Number: 301003E/E300005